-In 2018 we have also seen a marked increase in the number of suppliers offering third-party Workforce Management services.
+More recently, we have also seen a marked increase in the number of suppliers offering third-party Workforce Optimisation services.

 The most basic functions of workforce management include:

-These steps below provide an indicative way Workforce Management is used within call centres.
+These steps below provide an indicative way Workforce Management or Workforce Optimisation is used within call centres.

 1. Historical Data

 The first thing you want to do is get hold of all your previous data.